With bike and ship through Holland: Northern route

 MS De Holland

 DE HOLLAND is a 257 ft. long and 24 ft. wide cozy, small river cruise ship.
 The vessel has 34 staterooms for max.
-68-72 passengers.
+68-71 passengers.
 All staterooms are well-equipped outside cabins.
 The lower deck has 24 twin cabins.
-All cabins (approx. 108 sq.ft.) have an individual climate control system, digital TV, mini-safe, small wardrobe, hair dryer, 230V sockets, 2 single beds (78 x 31 inches) and a private bathroom with shower, toilet and bath products and a window (2.55 ft. x 1.28 ft.) that - for safety reasons - cannot be opened.
-Three “regular” twin cabins in the front have single beds, set in L-shape, and an additional Pullman Bed as optional third bed.
-Five twin cabins and 16 “superior” twin cabins have separate beds, set next to each other as a hotel style bed (78 x 62 inches).
-The difference between twin and superior twin cabins on the lower deck is their location in relation to engine room, stairs and salon and/or (in 3 cases) beds set in L-shape (optional triple cabin).
+All cabins (approx. 108 sq.ft.) have an individual climate control system, digital TV, mini-safe, small wardrobe, hair dryer, 230V sockets, 2 single beds (78 x 31 inches), a private bathroom with shower, toilet and bath products and a window (31 x 16 inches) that - for safety reasons - cannot be opened.
+Three “regular” twin cabins in the front have 2 single beds and an additional Pullman Bed as optional third bed (only for children).
+21 twin cabins have separate beds, set next to each other as a hotel style bed (78 x 62 inches).
 The upper deck offers 9 identical superior twin cabins (accommodation: s. lower deck) and 1 suite.
-The suite (approx. 140 sq. ft.) has the same amenities as the superior twin cabins, but is larger and – in addition – also has a mini-bar and a sofa bed as optional third bed.
+The suite (approx. 140 sq. ft.) has the same amenities as the twin cabins, but is larger.
 All upper premium deck cabins and the suite have a “French Balcony” (floor-to-ceiling sliding glass doors) instead of a regular window.
 Beds in most cabins are normally set as hotel-style beds (78 x 62 inches) or, optional, on previous request, can be arranged as 2 separate single beds (78 x 31 inches).
 DE HOLLAND has a large salon with large panoramic windows on the upper deck that combines the restaurant, bar and a lounge area.
 Wi-Fi is available for guests in the salon (limited data packages included / additional data packages can be purchased online).
 On the partially roofed sun deck, chairs and sun loungers invite for a stay.
 Bicycles will be stored on a separate part of the sun deck.
 Inside areas of DE HOLLAND are non-smoking areas; the sun deck has a smokers’ area.
 Onboard languages: English/German (international guests, international crew).

 1. day Amsterdam Arrival

-Amsterdam Embarkation and check-in from 2 pm in Amsterdam.
-Take the opportunity to go shopping, to explore downtown Amsterdam, to make a canal cruise or to visit a museum Welcome drink, dinner and first briefing on board.
+Amsterdam Embarkation and check-in between 2 pm and 4.30 pm in Amsterdam.
+Take the opportunity to go shopping, to explore downtown Amsterdam, to make a canal cruise or to visit a museum.
+At 5 pm you will have a welcome drink, dinner and first briefing on board.
 First night on board in Amsterdam.

 2. day Alkmaar ca. 44 km